J. R. Rotem

-Jonathan Reuven Rotem (born July 23, 1975) is a South African-born American record producer, songwriter and music publisher.
+Jonathan Reuven Rotem (born September 1, 1975) is a South African-born American record producer, songwriter and music publisher.

 Biography

 Early life

-Rotem was born in July 23, 1975 in Johannesburg, South Africa to Jewish Israeli immigrant parents.
-He moved to Canada at the age of two and to Moraga, California at the age of twelve.
+Rotem was born on July 23, 1975 in Johannesburg, South Africa to Jewish Israeli immigrant parents.
+He moved to Canada at the age of two, and to Moraga, California at twelve.

-Rotem's entry point into music was in receiving classical piano instruction at a young age.
-When he attended Berklee College of Music in Boston it was initially with the intention of studying film scoring, but he ended up majoring in jazz composition.
+Rotem played piano as a child.
+He attended Berklee College of Music with the intention of studying scoring for film, but instead majored in jazz composition.

 Career

 As his first major label placement, Destiny's Child song "Fancy", from their 2001 album Survivor, is cited by Rotem as being his first 'big break', and the song that convinced the young producer that it was worth pursuing this career path.
 Nevertheless, further success was not forthcoming and for years Rotem struggled to make further headway in the industry.